Christ Church Windermere Volunteers

 Our congregation launched the Peter Hill Fund in 2011 to help many local families in need get through a sticky patch or two.

-Since 2018 we have supported the YWCA Boys Quest and Girlz Unplugged program at Watt Public School.
+Support for the YWCA Boys Quest and Girlz Unplugged program at Watt Public School.

 Through our regular offerings we support the Diocese of Algoma in their ministry and mission.
 We also support the Primates World Relief and Development Fund through the National Church.